How to write a technical or scientific report

 3.1 The abstract or summary

-An abstract or summary (these words mean essentially the same thing) should contain a brief overview of the report, including its conclusions and recommendations if there are any.
-A good length for an abstract is 300 words; may scientific journals specify this number of words explicitly.
-The abstract of a scientific paper or report should be capable of standing alone, and being published separately.
-For this reason the heading 'Abstract' in a report is usually not numbered.
-Numbering usually starts with the introduction, which would be section '1'.
+An 'abstract' or 'summary' (these words mean essentially the same thing) contains a brief overview of the report, including its conclusions and recommendations if there are any.
+A good length for an abstract is about 300 words: many scientific journals specify this word count explicitly.
+The abstract of a scientific paper or report should be capable of standing alone, and of being published separately.
+For this reason we don't usually include the abstract in the report's numbering scheme.

-The introduction sets out what the report is about, and what its role is in relation to other work in the field.
-If describing experiments, the introduction will usually summarise other related experiments, and show how the work to be described extends or supersedes these earlier studies.
-If the report is about development (e.g., software development) the introduction will often set out what the purpose of the development is, who will benefit, and how it will be used.
-If the report is a review, it will usually just state the scope of the report and the readership for which it is intended.
+The introduction states what the report is about, and its relationship to other work in the field.
+If the report is about experimental work, the introduction will often summarise other, related experiments, and show how the new work extends or supersedes earlier studies.
+If the report is about development (of software or a product, for example) the introduction typically sets out the purpose of the development, who will benefit, and how it will be used.
+A report that is a review of existing work will usually just state its scope, purpose, and intended readership.

-My approach with a scientific paper is to finish the introduction with a list of the questions the project set out to answer, and then to give the answers to these questions in the conclusions.
-I like to be quite explicit about this, and even label the questions 'question 1', 'question 2', etc. Whether you do this or not, the reader should be able to look at the conclusion of your report and verify that you have indeed found out what you claimed you would find out.
+My preference in scientific writing is to finish the introduction with a list of questions that the project set out to answer.
+I would then give the answers to these questions in the 'conclusion' section.
+I like to be quite explicit about this, and sometimes even label the questions 'Question 1', 'Question 2', and so on.
+Whether you do this or not, the reader should be able to look at the conclusion of your report, and verify that you have indeed found out what you claimed you would find out.

-This section, if present, states what the work being reported was expected to achieve, why it was undertaken, and at whose instigation.
-I usually prefer to put this information at the end of the introduction, but this is just a matter of taste.
+This section, if present, states what you expected the work to achieve, why you undertook it, and at whose instigation.
+I usually prefer to put this information in the introduction, but this is just a matter of taste.

 It is polite to give a brief note of thanks to those people who have helped directly in the work the report describes.
-In a novel, the authors often thank their friends and family; many consider it pretentious to do this in a technical report.
-In my university career I have read technical reports that acknowledged the invaluable assistance of all kinds of people with no clear connection to the writer.
-Even pets have been thanked.
+In a novel, authors often thank their friends and family; I consider it pretentious to do this in a technical report, unless you actually regard them as co-workers.

-If the report is destined for formal publication, and describes work supported by grant funding, the grant-awarding body may insist that it be acknowledged.
-It seems reasonable to me to do this.
+If the report describes work supported by grant funding, the funding body may insist that it be acknowledged.

 It is not uncommon to see acknowledgements at the end of a report, rather than the beginning.

-If the theory is so extensive that it might have to be studied rather than skimmed, it is more common to place it in an appendix.
-It's still helpful, in my view, to provide an outline in the body of the report.
+If the theory is so extensive that it might have to be studied rather than just skimmed, it's probably better to place it in an appendix.
+If you do that it's still helpful, in my view, to provide a brief outline in the body of the report.

-In the 'method' section you should describe how you carried out the work, what equipment you used, and any particular methodological problems (not personal or financial problems) you had to overcome.
+In the 'methods' section you should describe how you carried out the work, what equipment you used, how you collected data, and any particular methodological problems (not personal or financial problems) you had to overcome.
 If the report is describing a survey -- common in the social sciences -- you should say how you chose your subjects, how you checked for bias, and how you analysed the results.
-If you use commercial computer software, it is customary to describe who supplied it, even when it is obvious.
+If you used commercial computer software, custom dictates that you should state who supplied it, even when it is obvious or irrelevant.

-In the standard model, results are usually given as plainly as possible, and without any comment.
-It is often difficult to know how much data to put into this section.
-My feeling is that you should include enough data to enable to reader to be confident that you have done what you said you would do, and that your conclusions are trustworthy.
-This certainly does not mean that you should include reams of print-outs and copies of questionnaire returns.
+In the standard model, we usually state results as plainly as possible, without any comment or analysis.
+It is often difficult to know how much raw data to put into this section.
+My view is that you should include enough data to enable to reader to be confident that you have done what you said you would do, so your conclusions are trustworthy.
+This certainly does not mean that you should include reams of print-outs or copies of questionnaire returns.
 I try to summarise the results into a few tables and graphs.

 Most readers who are used to reading scientific reports will become uncomfortable if you call a section 'results' and put anything in it apart from plain, uninterpreted results.

-In this section the author provides an interpretation of the results, compares them with other published findings -- if there are any -- and points out any potential shortcomings in the work.
+This section provides your interpretation of your results, compares them with other published findings -- if there are any -- and points out any potential shortcomings in the work.
+As the author, you are allowed (perhaps expected) to be less objective in this section than elsewhere: you may state opinions, and speculate about the significance of the results.

-In particular, if your findings are unusual, or very much at odds with other people's findings, you should explain why this might be, else the reader will probably assume you just made a mistake.
+If your findings are unexpected, or very much at odds with established views, you should explain why this might be the case, or the reader will probably assume you just made a mistake.
+If your findings are at odds with established views, and you don't know why, you should admit that, rather than just ignoring the situation.

-The conclusion gives the overall findings of the study.
+The conclusions section states the overall findings of the work, as you interpret them.
 It is important to realise that 'conclusion' does not just mean 'the last bit of the report'.
-Your conclusions should really be statements that can be concluded from the rest of the work.
+Your conclusions must be definitive statements that a reader can safely conclude from the work.
 A conclusion is not a summary (you can include a summary as well, if you like).
 When I examine students' reports, one of the questions I ask is: do the conclusions follow from the body of the report?

-In this section the author normally includes any advice he or she wishes to offer the reader.
-If the report is about making some sort of business decision, the appropriate course of action will usually be recommended here.
-Some people use the recommendations sections for suggestions of further work, which seems reasonable to me.
+In this section you may give any advice that you think follows from the conclusions.
+If the report is about making some sort of business decision, you should offer your suggested course of action here.
+Some writers use the recommendations sections for suggestions for further work, which seems reasonable to me.

 3.11 The references and bibliography

-The purpose of citing references is to allow the reader to follow up your work, and perhaps check that the conclusions you draw really follow from the sources you cite.
-References are not, as many students appear to think, a method for convincing the examiner that you have read a lot.
-You should give enough detail that if the reader wanted to follow up your references, he or she would be able to do so.
-For books, we conventionally give the authors, year, edition (if there's more than one), publisher's name and publisher's location.
-In reality, an ISBN number is sufficient for a book to be located.
-For articles in journals give the authors, year, name of the publication, volume and page numbers.
+The purpose of citing references is to allow the reader to follow up your sources of supporting information, and thus to ensure that the conclusions you draw really follow from your work and those sources.
+After all, in science and technology we're ususually extending an existing body of knowledge, not starting from scratch.
+References are not, as many students appear to think, a method for convincing an examiner that you have read a lot.
+You should cite references in enough detail that a reader could actually find your sources, even if most readers won't actually do so.
+For books, we conventionally give the authors, year, edition (if there's more than one), publisher's name and publisher's location, and page numbers.
+In reality, an ISBN number is sufficient to locate a book, but it's polite to give more information.
+For articles in journals, give the authors, year, name of the publication, volume and page numbers.
 If you can't give all these details, you probably don't have a proper reference.

 The rise in web-based publishing has created its own citation problems.
-The same basic principle applies, however, as it does to citing printed works: the citation must be sufficient to allow the reader to follow up the reference.
+The same basic principle applies, however: the citation must be sufficient to allow a reader to locate the source of your information.
 If possible, you should cite a URL that will take the reader directly to the document you cite.
-Giving the URL for a 'home' or 'welcome' page is generally not helpful.
-As a matter of good style, you should give the names of the authors and the publication date, if you are able to determine them.
+Giving the URL for a website is generally not helpful.
+As a matter of style, you should give the names of the authors and the publication date, if you are able to determine them.
+If you can't, then a reference to a web page probably won't carry a lot of weight.

-Although it is not peculiar to web-based publication, authors should be aware of the problem that not all references have equal weight.
+Although it is not peculiar to web-based publication, you should be aware that not all citations have equal weight.
 References to articles in peer-reviewed journals will be more convincing than references to non-reviewed sources, particularly self-published ones.
 Since anyone can publish anything on a web site, there is a real risk of citing something that is not authoritative.
-It's worth pointing out that, in academic circles, references to Wikipedia and similar sites, although often invaluable for research, usually have absolutely no referential status whatsoever.
+In academic circles, references to Wikipedia and similar sites, although often invaluable for research, usually have no authority whatsoever, for better or worse.

-Many students seem not to know the difference between 'references' and 'bibliography'.
-The bibliography is the set of publications to which the authors referred in a general sense in writing the report or carrying out the work it describes.
+Many students confuse 'references' with 'bibliography'.
+A bibliography is the set of publications to which you referred in a general sense while writing the report or carrying out the work it describes.
 These publications will not usually be cited explicitly in the text.
-References, on the other hand, are given in support of some specific assertion, and are always mentioned explicitly in the text.
+References, on the other hand, are given in support of some specific assertion, so you will have mentioned them explicitly in the text.
 Normally the citation is given after the statement the author wants to support.
 A common method is to give the authors and year in the text, e.g, (Bloggs, 1995), and the full details at the end of the report or in a footnote.

-In scientific writing, if you make any statement that is not one of plain fact or measurement, you must justify it, or refer the reader to another publication where it is justified.
+In scientific writing, if you make any statement that is not one of plain fact or measurement, you must justify it using your own reasoning, or refer the reader to another publication that justifies it.
 The making of unjustified assertions is probably the single most common criticism leveled at students' writing.

-If you use another person's words directly, you must be clear about this and give a full reference.
+If you use another person's words directly, you must be clear that you're doing this, and give a full reference to the original text.
 If you use more than a few words, or a picture, or experimental results, you should seek the author's permission first, and state in your report that you obtained such permission.
 If you don't do this you're potentially breaking the law, as well as being unprofessional.

 3.13 Numbering and structure

 It is common to number each section of the report.
-Usually numbering starts at the introduction, which has number '1', and continues until the references.
-Because they are in a sense independent of the body of the report, the abstract and references are not usually numbered.
-Most people number sub-sections as well.
+Usually numbering starts at the introduction, which has number '1', and continues until the 'references' section.
+Because they are, in a sense, independent of the body of the report, the abstract and references section are not usually numbered.
+Most writers number sub-sections as well as main sections.
 So, for example, section one, sub-section two would be numbered '1.2'.
-Other people prefer to use numbers and letters, e.g., 1A, 1B..., which is also fine.
-The advantage of using a hierarchical numbering scheme is that it helps to orient the reader, allowing the most important section divisions to be identified at a glance.
+Others prefer numbers and letters, e.g., 1A, 1B..., which is also fine.
+The advantage of using a hierarchical numbering scheme is that it helps to orient the reader in the report.

 3.14 When should you use the standard model?

-In my opinion, writers of technical reports should use the standard model, or something close to it, unless there is a sound reason not to.
+In my opinion, writers of technical reports should use something close to this standard model, unless there is a sound reason not to.
 Why?
 First, and most important, its use is so widespread that the reader will know exactly what to expect in each section.
-Moreover, if the reader needs to refer to your report quickly he or she will know immediately which section to turn to.
-Second, it is well signposted; even people who are not familiar with this type of report will find the clear section divisions useful.
-Third, the rigid organisation of the report will help the novice writer organise his or her thoughts when writing.
+Even people who are not familiar with this type of report will find the clear section divisions useful.
+Second, the rigid organisation of the report will help the novice writer organise his or her thoughts when writing.

 4 Alternatives to the standard model

-Here are a few suggestions of other ways to organise a technical report, all of which I've seen used successfully.
+Here are a few suggestions for other ways to organise a technical report, all of which I've seen used successfully.4.1 The 'segmented' standard model

 If a report describes a set of investigations with a common purpose, but different methodologies, it can be rather difficult to use the standard model, even if each individual investigation could be reported that way.
-In this case it is useful to give each experiment its own 'segment' with a method and results section, but single overall introduction and discussion.
-In the segments, you do not necessarily need to use explicit sub-sections for method and results, as long as the reader is clear where the boundaries are.
+In this case it is useful to give each experiment its own segment with a 'methods' and 'results' section, but a single overall introduction and discussion.
+In the segments, you do not necessarily need to use explicit sub-sections for methods and results, as long as the reader is clear where the boundaries are.

-In this type of report, the conclusions are presented towards the beginning, perhaps directly after the introduction.
-In my opinion one should re-state or summarise the conclusions at the end as well, otherwise the report ends abruptly.
-The advantage of placing the conclusion at the beginning is that it is more likely to be read.
-It also allows the reader to have the conclusions in mind while reading the rest of the report.
-I don't use this method myself; I prefer to put a short summary of the conclusions in the abstract.
+In this type of report, the writer presents the conclusions towards the beginning, perhaps directly after the introduction.
+In my opinion one should re-state or summarise the conclusions at the end of the report as well, otherwise the report ends abruptly.
+The advantage of placing the conclusions at the beginning is that they are more likely to be read.
+This organization also allows the reader to have the conclusions in mind while reading the rest of the report.
+I don't use this kind of writing myself: I prefer to put a summary of the conclusions in the abstract.

-In this type of report, each section of the report is on a particular topic or subject, but there will probably be a common introduction and conclusion.
-This structure is appropriate for review or instructional articles, but is probably not very useful for scientific reports.
-The problem is that it does not lend itself to the clear divisions between methodology, results and interpretation that most readers will expect.
+In this type of report, each section is on a particular topic or subject, but there will probably be a common introduction and conclusion.
+This structure is appropriate for review or instructional articles, but probably not so much for scientific papers.
+The problem is that it does not aid in establishing the clear divisions between methodology, results, and interpretation that most readers will expect.

 5 Language, style and presentation

-If your message is one of profound importance, it will be communicated rapidly even if you present it badly.
-On the whole, however, few scientific and technical reports contain ground-breaking findings.
-Consequently the author must pay attention to issues of communication, to encourage people to read the report.
+If your message is one of profound importance, readers will absorb it even if you present it badly.
+On the whole, however, few scientific and technical reports contain ground-breaking findings, and you'll need to pay attention to the presentation.

 5.1 Grammar and spelling

-If your grammar and spelling are not particularly good, it is vital that you have your work read by someone else before you decide that it's finished (I think that everyone should do this anyway).
-At the very least you should get a printed copy of your document (not on a computer screen) and check it very thoroughly yourself.
-However many of us, including me, have become adept at skimming over our own errors.
+If they aren't especially good, and particularly if you're not working in your native language, it's vital that you have your work read by someone else before you decide that it's finished (I think that everyone should do this anyway).
+At the very least you should get a printed copy of your document (not on a computer screen) and check it very thoroughly yourself, word by word.
+Many of us, including me, have become adept at skimming over our own errors without even spotting them, which makes the process of personal proof-reading rather unproductive.
+Enlisting help here is very much worthwhile.

 Most readers won't care whether you use British or American spelling and word choices -- increasingly we are unable to tell the difference, anyway.
-However, many people have a sharp eye for inconsistency -- if you write 'color' in one line, and 'colour' in the next, it might diminish your credibility.
+However, my experience is that many readers have a sharp eye for inconsistency -- if you write 'color' on one line, and 'colour' on the next, it might diminish your credibility.

 5.2 Style

 Most technical documents are written in a rather formal style.
-Some readers get upset when they have to read reports that are written informally, but I don't mind this.
-However, what does annoy me as a reader is sudden changes from formal to informal writing -- it gives the impression that the writing was haphazard.
+Some readers become disgruntled when they have to read reports that are written informally, but I don't mind this.
+However, what does annoy me as a reader is sudden changes from formal to informal writing -- it gives the impression that the writing wasn't planned properly.

-In the UK, technical writing is usually dominated by 'passive voice' expressions, where the author tries to avoid using the word 'I'.
-Personally, I am inclined to use the word 'I' whenever I think it is appropriate to do so.
-If you prefer not to, that's fine.
-However, you should avoid writing very ugly phrases just to avoid the word 'I'.
-For example, a phrase commonly used in scientific articles is 'It is the opinion of the author that...'
-This means exactly the same as 'I think...' but has four times as many words.
-Lawyers tend to write 'It is submitted that...' which is even worse.
-Submitted by whom exactly?
-The worst affront to the English language of this type is the double passive: "It is regretted that futher data was unable to be collected."
-What the author meant was: "Unfortunately, we could not collect more data".
+In the UK, 'passive voice' expressions have long dominated academic writing, as authors struggle to avoid using the word 'I'.
+Personally, I use the word 'I' freely even in my most formal writing, and I encourage others to do likewise.
+If you prefer not to, that's fine, but you should try to avoid writing very ugly phrases and clichés just to avoid the word 'I'.
+For example, a phrase I see all the time in scientific articles is 'It is the opinion of the author that...'
+This means exactly the same as 'I believe...' but has four times as many words.
+Lawyers tend to write 'It is submitted that...' to mean the same thing.
+The worst affront of this type is the double passive: "It is regretted that further data was unable to be collected from this subject."
+What the author meant was: "Unfortunately, we could not collect more data from this subject".
 Authors must make up their own minds about the good points and bad points of different styles, but should do so after careful consideration, rather than according to dogma.

-The use of passive-voice expressions probably follows from authors' attempts to give the impression of impartiality.
-I don't think readers will be fooled into thinking that, if you sound impartial, you are impartial.
-But that's just my opinion.
+We probably overuse passive-voice expressions because we're trying to give an impression of impartiality -- a characteristic we expect of scientists.
+I don't think many readers will be fooled into thinking that, just because you use the passive voice, you actually are impartial, but that's just my opinion.

 In general, I think appropriate humour is fine in a technical report.
-But if your report is about, say, theorem proving methods, or detection of bowel cancers, what sort of humour is likely to be appropriate?
-Many attempted jokes detract badly from the message the author wants to convey.
-Nevertheless, occasionally it works.
+But if your report is about, say, detection of bowel cancers, what sort of humour is likely to be appropriate?
+Feeble jokes could detract badly from the message you want to convey.
+Nevertheless, occasionally humour works.

-On the whole you should probably not write the way you speak, for two reasons.
-First, you probably use colloquial and ungrammatical expressions in your speech that the reader will not understand (I'm sure I do).
-The reader cannot stop you and ask for an explanation.
-Second, in writing you don't have access to the differences in emphasis and tone of voice that help spoken communication.
-As you have to rely entirely on the words themselves, you need to choose them with care.
+On the whole you should probably not write in the exact way you speak, for two reasons.
+First, you probably use colloquial and ungrammatical expressions in your speech, that some readers will not understand.
+A reader cannot stop you and ask you to clarify.
+Second, in writing you don't have access to the emphasis and tone of voice that modulates spoken communication.
+As you have to rely entirely on the words themselves, you'll need to choose them with care.

-Have said that, I confess that I prefer to read reports well-written in colloquial speech idioms, than those badly written in an affected academic style.
+Have said that, I confess that I prefer to read colloquial speech idioms, over a stuffy, affected academic style.

 5.3 Presentation

-With modern computer software, it is relatively easy for anybody to prepare elegant documents and web pages.
-Even complex mathematics can be typeset stylishly using tools like LaTeX, using nothing more than a desktop computer.
-Software does not much help with consistency, however.
-A document is consistent if, for example, it always uses the same typeface for headings and for captions, if all lines have the same spacing, if all pictures are centred on the page, and so on.
-The simple solution to this problem is to print the document and have it looked at by an impartial, critical person.
-I would argue that this is the case for on-line reporting as well.
+With modern computer software, it is relatively easy for anybody to prepare elegant printed documents and web pages.
+Even complex mathematics can be typeset stylishly using tools like LaTeX, using nothing more than a PC.
+The ubiquitous word processor does not much help with consistency, however.
+A document is consistent if, for example, it always uses the same typeface for headings, if all lines have the same spacing, if all pictures are aligned similarly on the page, and so on.
+A simple way to ensure consistency is to print the document and have it looked at by an impartial, critical person.
+Even for on-line publication, I think there's something to be said for reviewing a printed copy, although I appreciate that we have to conserve trees.

 5.4 Inclusivity

-Issues of inclusivity now affect all writers.
-It is all too easy, particularly in science and engineering, to write in a way that subtly excludes or diminishes particular groups.
+Issues of inclusivity now affect all writers and, while I can advise sensitivity in this area, it's hard to give general advice.
+It's all too easy, particularly in science and engineering, to write in a way that subtly excludes or diminishes particular groups of people.
 The days are long gone when we could write "he" and "him", and assume that the reader would understand that these terms included the other half of the human race as well.

-The problem, however, is not solved simply by avoid overtly gender-laden terms.
-Particular modes of expression are so entrenched in some industries that we no longer really think about what we're saying.
+We won't solve this problem, unfortunately, by simply avoiding overtly gender-laden terms.
+Particular modes of expression are so entrenched in some industries that we no longer really notice that they might be problematic.
 A female colleague recently suggested that a woman would not have started using terms like "terminate" or "abort" to mean "stop a computer program".
-It's plausible that this is true, and that the widespread use of such terms do subliminally "masculinize" the computing industry, particularly when they are ubiquitous.
+Maybe so; perhaps widespread use of such terms does subliminally "masculinize" the computing industry, particularly when they are ubiquitous.

-Similarly, there is currently widespread pressure to avoid terms that seem tacitly to legitimize slavery and racism.
-We are advised even to avoid terms like "master", which has many meanings that are not remotely associated with slavery.
-Terms like "blacklist", meaning to exclude, are widely thought to have racist overtones; this is a term that I have used many times, without really noticing this possibility.
+Similarly, institutional and editorial standards increasingly encourage us to avoid terms that seem tacitly to legitimize slavery and racism.
+Such standards discourage terms like "master", for example -- a word which has among its many meanings some that are not remotely associated with slavery.
+Perhaps a term like "blacklist", in the sense of "to exclude", has racist overtones; this is a term that I have used many times, without really being aware of this possibility.
+I now avoid using it, although the alternatives are inelegant.

-The problem that every writer has to tackle is that of finding balance.
-Of course we need to avoid overtly derogatory and discriminatory terms in professional writing, but it's increasingly hard to write in a way to which nobody at all can object.
-I've been criticised for using the term "bacon sandwich" in a training manual.
+The problem that every writer has to tackle here is that of finding balance.
+Of course we need to avoid derogatory and discriminatory terms in professional writing, but it's increasingly difficult to write in a way that we can be certain will cause no offence to anybody at all.
+I've been criticised for using the phrase "bring home the bacon" in a training manual.
 Some religious groups do not eat bacon and, I was told, "normalizing" the eating of bacon can be seen as exclusionary.
-As a vegetarian, I don't eat bacon myself, but it doesn't offend me to see the term in print.
+As a vegetarian, I don't eat bacon either, but it doesn't offend me to see the word in print.
 Sadly, avoiding every possible way in which we might inadvertently give offence leads to very bland writing.

 6 Graphic material